Language revitalization: Spanish

 In the Philippines, a local variety of Spanish that was primarily based on Mexican Spanish was the lingua franca of the country since Spanish colonization in 1565 and was an official language alongside Filipino (standardized Tagalog) and English until 1987, following the ratification of a new constitution, where it was re-designated as a voluntary language.

 As a result of its loss as an official language and years of marginalization at the official level during and after American colonization, the use of Spanish amongst the overall populace decreased dramatically and became moribund, with the remaining native speakers left being mostly elderly people.

 The language has seen a gradual revival, however, due to official promotion under the administration of former President Gloria Macapagal Arroyo.
 Schools were encouraged to offer Spanish, French, and Japanese as foreign language electives.
 Results were immediate as the job demand for Spanish speakers had increased since 2008.
 As of 2010, the Instituto Cervantes in Manila reported the number of Spanish-speakers in the country with native or non-native knowledge at approximately 3 million, the figure albeit including those who speak the Spanish-based creole Chavacano.
 Complementing government efforts is a notable surge of exposure through the mainstream media and, more recently, music-streaming services.

 Western Armenian

 The Western Armenian language has been classified as a definitely endangered language in the Atlas of the World's Languages in Danger (2010), as most speakers of the dialect remain in diasporic communities away from their homeland in Anatolia, following the Armenian genocide.
 In spite of this, there have been various efforts to revitalize the language, especially within the Los Angeles community where the majority of Western Armenians reside.

 Within her dissertation, Shushan Karapetian discusses at length the decline of the Armenian language in the United States, and new means for keeping and reviving Western Armenian, such as the creation of the Saroyan Committee or the Armenian Language Preservation Committee, launched in 2013.
-Other attempts at language revitalization can be seen within the University of California in Irvine.
+Other attempts at language revitalization can be seen within the University of California, Irvine.
 Armenian is also one of the languages Los Angeles County is required to provide voting information in.
 The DPSS (California Department of Social Services) also identifies Armenian as one of its "threshold languages".

-Other Asian
+Chong language

 In Thailand, there exists a Chong language revitalization project, headed by Suwilai Premsrirat.

+Zotuallai

+In Myanmar and India, there exists a Zotuallai also known as Pau Cin Hau script revitalization project, headed by Go Suan Pau..
+A key component of the initiative is the proposed inclusion of both Zotuallai and Zolai (Roman script) in Google Translate.